TSEM: Temporally Weighted Spatiotemporal Explainable Neural Network for Multivariate Time Series: Introduction

 \section{Introduction}

-Multivariate time series analysis has grown in a variety of industrial applications that use sensors to monitor their operations.
-While several complicated machine learning approaches have attained state-of-the-art classification accuracy in this discipline, they are opaque due to the encoding of critical characteristics in hidden intermediary layers that are fragmented and impenetrable to humans.
-For instance, in Fig. \ref{fig:XAI_gen}, it is evident which position the cat and dog are in, but it is confusing whether the signal from the three sensors belongs to class 0 or class 1, even with the explanations.
+Multivariate time series analysis is used in many sensor-based industrial applications.
+Several advanced machine learning algorithms have achieved state-of-the-art classification accuracy in this field, but they are opaque because they encode important properties in fragmented, impenetrable intermediate layers.
+In Fig. \ref{fig:XAI_gen}, the positions of the cat and the dog are clear, but the signal from the three sensors is perplexing, even with explanations.
 This is perilous because adversarial attacks can exploit this confusion by manipulating the inputs with intentional noise to trick the classification model to yield a wrong decision.
-For Multivariate time series it is difficult to distinguish between classes because the combinations of possibilities become more complex as a result of the hidden multi-dimensional correlation among the elemental attributes.

-Additionally, as Industry 4.0 advances, a sensor system is upgraded and integrated into several production and operating systems in order to monitor procedures and automate often repeated operations.
-Given the high accuracy of multivariate time series classification algorithms, it is crucial to understand the precise rationale for their conclusions, particularly in precision manufacturing or operations such as autonomous driving.
+Multivariate time series (MTS) are challenging to classify due to the underlying multi-dimensional link among elemental properties.
+As Industry 4.0 develops, a sensor system is incorporated into production and operational systems to monitor processes and automate repetitive tasks.
+Hence, given the high accuracy of multivariate time series classification algorithms, it is crucial to understand the precise rationale for their conclusions, particularly in precision manufacturing or operations such as autonomous driving.
 This is when interpretable techniques become useful.
-To be more precise, two techniques are used to classify multivariate time series: Class Activation Mapping (CAM)-based methods that provide post-hoc justifications for the output of a Convolutional Neural Network (CNN) as well as Attention-based Recurrent Neural Networks (RNNs).

-Attention-based explainable techniques for RNNs are not deemed to be loyal to the model that they are attempting to explain, according to the literature.
-With respect to the target labels, the attention areas to which they direct their attention are not constant throughout all of the tests.
-As a result, even while attention neural models give global explanations with RNN architecture, they are unable to ensure consistent explanations for a classification RNN model when compared to CAM explanations, despite the fact that CAM only provides local fidelity with CNN saliency maps \cite{jain2019attention}.
-Although it has been shown that the CAM explanations are consistent on image classification issues, it is necessary to test this proposition on multivariate time series classification problems in order to confirm the statement.
-Apart from being faithful, such an explanation should satisfy four additional assessment criteria, namely spatial explainability, temporal explainability, spatiotemporal explainability, and causality \cite{gangopadhyay2021spatiotemporal}.